TheRebelOfBabylon/golearnbtc/blog.md

 	fmt.Printf("pk_three: %v\n", pk_three)
 ```

-Now as you may have noticed, private keys are normally very large integers and manually writing out `elliptic_curve_addition()` private key number of times could be long if not impossible.
+Now, as you may have noticed, private keys are normally very large integers and manually writing out `elliptic_curve_addition()` private key number of times could be long if not impossible.
 So we will write a short cut that in Python would override the `__mul__()` Dunder method but in Go will just be another `Point` method.

 ```
 func (p Point) double_and_add(k *big.Int) Point {